Part 1 J.D. Program

 Recording of Classes

-Unless a contrary policy is announced in a particular course, electronic recording of class discussions is not permitted without the express and written permission of the instructor.
+Unless a contrary policy is announced in a particular course, electronic recording of class discussions is not permitted without the express and written permission of the instructor or without a disability accommodation approved by UGA’s Disability Resource Center.
 Students given permission to record a class will be required to sign an Agreement for Use of Electronic Recordings.

 Near the conclusion of each course, students have the opportunity to evaluate the course and instructor.
+The primary goal of this process is improvement of instruction.
 Evaluations are completed anonymously.
-The primary goal of this process is improvement of instruction.
 Evaluations are available to the instructor only after final grades are posted.

 Part 5 EXAMINATIONS